^

 Dosing and administration

-Antibiotics for rheumatism of joints
+Antibiotics for rheumatism of the joints

-The main symptoms of joint rheumatism:
+The main symptoms of rheumatism of the joints:

-• A sharp increase in body temperature to 39 ° C.
+• A sharp increase in body temperature to 39 °C.

 • Increased weakness and sweating.

-• Painful sensations and crunching in the joints.
+• Pain and crunching in the joints.

 • Redness and swelling of the skin over the joint.

-• Stiffness of movements.
+• Stiffness of movement.

 • Deformation of small joints.